 Thai Massage is often practiced in a rather mechanical, routine way.
 It also has a reputation that it can be quite painful.

 Standard sessions versus specialized Thai Massage therapy

 Thai Massage is mostly done as a general whole-body massage.
-If clients have specific problems with their back, or their knees, or their hips, or their feet, most therapists don’t have enough specific therapeutic skills to address the problem effectively.
+If clients have specific problems with their back, their knees, their hips, or their feet, most therapists don’t have enough specific therapeutic skills to address the problem effectively.

-The way to success in Thai Massage is to specialize, to become known as the person who can effectively work on specific problems.
+The way to success in Thai Massage is to specialize, to become known as the person who can work on specific problems effectively.

 You won’t become very successful as a generalist.
 You need very specific knowledge, otherwise you will be just one of many therapists who have added a little Thai Massage to their repertoire.

 Thai Healing Massage Academy’s courses are designed to take you from a Thai Massage generalist to a highly educated and effective specialist.

-Here is how you can use our courses:
+Here is what you can do with our courses:

 - Develop a successful Thai Massage practice

-- Some of our courses can be used as a stand-alone modality (Heavenly Head Massage, Abdominal Massage, Thai Foot Massage)
+- Some of our courses can be used as stand-alone modalities (Heavenly Head Massage, Abdominal Massage, Thai Foot Massage)

 - Many techniques in our courses can also be used in other non-Thai massage systems